antsouchlos/const_fmt/README.md

 In order to keep it as lightweight and optimizable as possible, `const_fmt` is implemented as a header-only library.

-This means that including in a project is as simple as cloning this project (or e.g. adding it as a submodule) and adding the repository root folder to the compile include directories.
+This means that using it in a project is as simple as cloning this repo (or e.g. adding it as a submodule) and adding the repository root folder to the compiler include directories.

 ## Building and running the tests